-- 1. A competent authority may prohibit or restrict in or from that Member State: - (a) the marketing, distribution or sale of certain financial instruments or financial instruments with certain features; or - (b) a type of financial activity or practice.
+- 1. A competent authority may prohibit or restrict in or from that Member State: - (a) the marketing, distribution or sale of certain financial instruments or financial instruments with certain features; or - (b) a type of financial activity or practice. - 2.
+A competent authority may take the action referred to in paragraph 1 if it is satisfied on reasonable grounds that: - (a) a financial instrument or activity or practice gives rise to significant investor protection concerns, or poses a threat to the orderly functioning and integrity of financial markets or commodity markets or to the stability of whole or part of the financial system; - (b) existing regulatory requirements under Union legislation applicable to the financial instrument or activity or practice do not sufficiently address the risks referred to in sub paragraph (a) and the issue would not be better addressed by improved supervision or enforcement of existing requirements; - (c) the action is proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants who may hold, use or benefit from the financial instrument or activity; - (d) it has properly consulted with competent authorities in other Member States that may be significantly affected by the action;

-- 2. A competent authority may take the action referred to in paragraph 1 if it is satisfied on reasonable grounds that: - a financial instrument or activity or practice gives rise to significant investor protection concerns or poses a threat to the orderly functioning and integrity of financial markets or commodity markets or the stability of whole or part of the financial system; - (b) existing regulatory requirements under Union legislation applicable to the financial instrument or activity or practice do not sufficiently address the risks referred to in paragraph (a) and the issue would not be better addressed by improved supervision or enforcement of existing requirements; - (c) the action is proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants who may hold, use or benefit from the financial instrument or activity; - (d) it has properly consulted with competent authorities in other Member States that may be significantly affected by the action; - (e) the action does not have a discriminatory effect on services or activities provided from another Member State; - (f) it has properly consulted with authorities competent for a physical agriculture market if a financial instrument or activity or practice poses a serious threat to the orderly functioning and integrity of the physical agricultural market.
+- (e) the action does not have a discriminatory effect on services or activities provided from another Member State; - (f) it has properly consulted with public bodies -competent for the oversight, administration and regulation of physical agricultural markets under Regulation 1234/2007/EC, -in case -a financial instrument or activity or practice poses a serious threat to the orderly functioning and integrity of the physical agricultural market.

-A prohibition or restriction may apply in circumstances, or be subject to exceptions, specified by the competent authority.
+-A prohibition or restriction may apply in circumstances, or be subject to exceptions, specified by the competent authority.

-- 3. The competent authority shall not take action under this Article unless, not less than one month before the measure is intended to take effect, it has notified all other competent authorities and ESMA in writing of details of: - (a) the financial instrument or activity or practice to which the proposed action relates: - (b) the precise nature of the proposed prohibition or restriction and when it is intended to take effect; and - (c) the evidence upon which it has based its decision and upon which is satisfied that each of the conditions in paragraph 1 are met.
+- 3. The competent authority shall not take action under this Article unless, not less than one month before the measure is intended to take effect, it has notified all other competent authorities and ESMA in writing the -details of: - (a) the financial instrument or activity or practice to which the proposed action relates; - (b) the precise nature of the proposed prohibition or restriction and when it is intended to take effect; and - (c) the evidence upon which it has based its decision and upon which is satisfied that each of the conditions in paragraph 1 are met.